Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Cohasset

-Lawn edging in Cohasset must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines, though property owners should verify current ordinances.
-Edging within easements or near utilities requires strict adherence to safety protocols.
-Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Before starting any lawn edging, property owners must verify zoning setbacks, which are typically 3-10 feet from property lines but should be confirmed with local ordinances.
+Compliance with easements and right-of-way restrictions is also necessary.
+Utility protection is critical—contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging, and always hand-dig near irrigation, lighting, gas, or electric lines.
 Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
-Maintain clear sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Equipment must be well-maintained, and public safety must be prioritized by maintaining sight distance triangles of 30-50 feet at intersections and driveways, and by avoiding obstruction of hydrants, signs, or emergency access.
 For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.

 Cohasset Building Inspections Department